 This is a listing of people, projects, and companies that I find interesting.

-If you would like to contact Chris, please use the form below.
+If you would like to contact Chris, please use the link below.